browserengineering/book/book/http.md

     load(URL(sys.argv[1]))
 ```

-This is Python's version of a `main` function---it reads the first
+The first line is Python's version of a `main` function, run only when
+executing this script from the command line.
+The code reads the first
 argument (`sys.argv[1]`) from the command line and uses it as a URL.
 Try running this code on the URL `http://example.org/`: